Skip to main content

 As a nonprofit crowdfunding platform for local positive change, ioby offers limited fiscal sponsorship nationwide to eligible projects crowdfunding on our platform.
 That sponsorship lets you accept tax-deductible donations even if you are an individual or working with an unincorporated group.
 There’s a bit of fine print, but for the most part you simply need to have a US-based project that meets the criteria for fundraising on ioby to be eligible for fiscal sponsorship.
 We rounded up everything you need to know about fiscal sponsorship at ioby below to help you plan your project and start gathering donations.
+Please note that ioby’s fiscal sponsorship is limited and constrained to your crowdfunding project.
+If you need an ongoing and comprehensive fiscal sponsor, you may be eligible to crowdfund with ioby but would need another organization to fiscally sponsor you.
+Check out these resources on finding a fiscal sponsor.

 How does fiscal sponsorship work at ioby?
 Does it cost anything?